-The following unaudited pro forma financial information presents the combined results of operations for the years ended December 31, 2015 and 2014 as if the acquisition of Aduro Biotech Europe had been completed on January 1, 2014.
+The following unaudited pro forma financial information presents the combined results of operations for the year ended December 31, 2015.
 Adjustments have been made to give effect to pro forma events that are directly attributable to the acquisition such as amortization expense from acquired intangible assets, stock-based compensation expense related to the acquisition and acquisition-related transaction costs.
 The unaudited pro forma results do not reflect any operating efficiencies or potential cost savings which may result from the consolidation of the operations of the Company and Aduro Biotech Europe.
 Accordingly, these unaudited pro forma results are not necessarily indicative of what the actual results of operations of the combined company would have been if the acquisition had occurred at the beginning of the period presented, nor are they indicative of future results of operations (in thousands, except per share data):

-Year Ended December 31,

-2015 2014

-(Unaudited)
+ar Ended cember 31 2015

+(Ui naudited)

-Revenue \$ 78,272 \$ 19,944
+Revenue \$ 78,272

-Net loss (39,520) (19,390)
+Net loss (39,520)

-Basic and diluted net loss per share (0.76) (24.31)
+Basic and diluted net loss per share (0.76)

-The unaudited pro forma combined financial information includes non-recurring pro forma adjustments including acquisition-related transaction costs of \$2.3 million for the year ended December 31, 2015, stock-based compensation expense as a direct result of the acquisition of \$2.1 million and \$5.3 million for the years ended December 31, 2015 and 2014, respectively, and intangible asset amortization of \$0.5 million and \$0.6 million for the years ended December 31, 2015 and 2014, respectively.
+The unaudited pro forma combined financial information includes non-recurring pro forma adjustments including acquisition-related transaction costs of \$2.3 million for the year ended December 31, 2015, stock-based compensation expense as a direct result of the acquisition of \$2.1 million for the year ended December 31, 2015, and intangible asset amortization of \$0.5 million for the year ended December 31, 2015.